the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 `NetFabric.Numerics.Tensors` facilitates two categories of operations on spans of data:

--   `Apply`: Executes an operation using one, two, or three source spans of data, and the result is stored in the destination span.
+-   `Apply`: Applies an operation using one, two, or three source spans of data, and the result is stored in the destination span.
 The operation can be performed in-place if the destination is the same as one of the sources.

 -   `Aggregate`: Consolidates a source span of data into either a single value or a pair of values.